-We know that the water is a great place to have fun - there's no better way to get outdoors and stay fit.
+We all love getting out on the water - there's no better way to get outdoors and stay fit.
 And for many communities in the UK and Ireland the water is a way of life.
 But our seas, coastlines and inland waterways can be unpredictable and dangerous places.

 Whatever your activity, whatever your ability, water is unpredictable.
 It's all to easy to underestimate its power.
 You might think that adrenaline sports and rough weather pose the greatest threat, but casual, everyday use of the coast and sea often causes fatalities.
-That’s why you need to be prepared if something were to ever go wrong.
+That’s why you need to be prepared in case something ever goes wrong.

 Choose your activity